allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 event Registered(address indexed recipientId, bytes data, address sender)
 ```

-Event emitted when a recipient is registered
+Emitted when a recipient is registered.